Skip to Content

 We did.
 Twelve feet big.

-When you’ve been through loss—pregnancy loss, grief, years of wondering if you’ll ever be called “Mom”—you don’t take a single second for granted.
+When you’ve been through true loss — you don’t take a single second for granted.

 Every giggle, every sleepy cuddle, every marker-streaked drawing of our family is a treasure.
 I know how fragile life is.
 I know how sacred this role is.
 And I hold it close, even on the hard days.